Aomitayo/majemu/Readme.md

   .provideWith('authorization', () => 'SIG4 authorization key')
   .test(lambdaFunctionApi)
 ```
 And that's it.
-Your test runner will report either success or let you know the
+Your test runner will report either success or let you know which
-tests that are failing.
+tests are failing.